Take part in research

 To take part in this study, people must:

-• Have experienced symptoms of anxiety and/or depression during your life
+• Have experienced symptoms of anxiety and/or depression during their life, or have never experienced any mental health condition

 • Be aged 16 and above